MICDS-Programming-Club/Programming-Club-Guides/introduction/i_have_no_idea_what_im_doing_help.md

 There are many back-end languages out there, but you only need to know one to build a website.
 Each language has their own advantages and disadvantages.

 #### node.js
 Node.js is actually JavaScript, but running on the back-end.
 If you know JavaScript, you already know the syntax of node.js.
 You just need to learn a few extra stuff to make node.js interact with things.

-You can learn node.js by taking the following courses:
+You take the following Treehouse courses:

 1. [Node.js Basics](https://teamtreehouse.com/library/nodejs-basics)
 2. [Build a Simple Dynamic Site with Node.js](https://teamtreehouse.com/library/build-a-simple-dynamic-site-with-nodejs)
 3. [npm Basics](https://teamtreehouse.com/library/npm-basics)
 4. [Build a REST API With Express](https://teamtreehouse.com/library/build-a-rest-api-with-express)

 #### PHP
 PHP is a bit older language.
 It has its quirks, but it's still decent for making a website.

-There are both courses on Codecademy and Treehouse, so you can take whatever you prefer.
+You can take the following Codecademy course:

 [Codecademy PHP Course](https://www.codecademy.com/lrn/php)

-Or Treehouse Courses:
+You can also take the following Treehouse courses:

 1. [PHP Basics](https://teamtreehouse.com/library/php-basics-2)
 2. [Build a Basic PHP Website](https://teamtreehouse.com/library/build-a-basic-php-website)

 #### Ruby / Ruby on Rails
 Ruby is a general programming language.
 The 'Ruby on Rails' framework allows for you to run a webserver using the Ruby language.

-You can learn on Treehouse:
+You can take the following Treehouse courses:

 1. [Ruby Basics](https://teamtreehouse.com/library/ruby-basics)
 2. [Ruby on Rails Basics](https://teamtreehouse.com/library/ruby-on-rails-5-basics)

 #### Python / Django
 Python is another general programming language.
 The Django framework allows for you to run a webserver using Python.

 You can take the following Treehouse courses:

 1. [Python Basics](https://teamtreehouse.com/library/python-basics)
 2. [Django Basics](https://teamtreehouse.com/library/django-basics)